Andrew235-art/Python_data_analysis/README.md

-# data_repo_01
-Sample data manipulation projects using Python Pandas, and other Python modules/libraries

 # Python3 EDA projects

-This repository contains a collection of Python3 projects that use exploratory data analysis (EDA) techniques to explore and understand data.
-These projects mainly use the Python Pandas library to perform EDA on a variety of datasets.
+This repository includes Jupyter Notebook files demonstrating data manipulation techniques using pandas and other Python libraries.
+You’ll find examples demonstrating data cleaning, exploration, visualization, and more on how to derive different insights from sample datasets.
+Feel free to explore the repository and learn from the projects provided.

+* **Objective:** Analyze datasets to understand their main characteristics, detect patterns, and uncover relationships.

+* **Tools and Libraries:**
+* Pandas and NumPy for data manipulation and numerical calculations.
+* Matplotlib and Seaborn for data visualizations.

 ## Getting Started